ixu/6878Project/ProjectReadme.txt

 		a. creates an OMIM summary
 		b. converts to ensemble ids using ensemble apis
 		c.
 Fetches david chart and table reports using davids apis
+	3. GeneClusters.py : pulls groups from DAVID web service and creates a .json and a GeneDescriptions.txt used by visualizer.
+Things are currently hard-coded.
 Input
 	1. Contains the various data files that acted as our input.
 Only 1 of them is used at a time , these merely represent the number of filtering we ended up doing